Logo image of Columbia Parkinson's Support Group

 Return to top of this page

-Experiencing the effects of Parkinson's upon a loved one inspires many to donate in that person's honor or memory.
-If you sometimes have trouble finding "the perfect gift" for someone, a gift in his or her honor that "gives back" to others can be a most appreciated gesture.
+- Experiencing the effects of Parkinson's upon a loved one inspires many to donate in that person's memory or honor.
 A tribute or memorial donation is a meaningful and hopeful way to honor someone special in your life while supporting Parkinson's.

-We raise funds to help provide support, information, education, create awareness, and further research to find a cure for Parkinson's.
+Support The Cure - Columbia Parkinson's Support Group raises funds to help provide support, information, education, create awareness, and further research to find a cure for Parkinson's.

 Return to top of this page